rhaiscript/rhai/doc/src/language/numbers.md

 Floating-point numbers are also supported if not disabled with [`no_float`].
 The default system floating-point type is `i64` (also aliased to `FLOAT`).

+Decimal numbers are also supported if explicitly enabled with ['decimal'].
+Be aware that Decimal support replaces float support, the two features cannot be enabled at the same time.

 '`_`' separators can be added freely and are ignored within a number.

 | Format           | Type             |